 WHEN TO DISPUTE A WILL

-Even when someone dies having a valid will there can be a variety of reasons for it to be challenged.
-These issues can be roughly divided into two groups; issues regarding the preparation of the will and issues regarding the inadequacy of the gifts provided in the will.
+Even when someone dies with an legal Will, there can be a variety of reasons for it to be challenged.
+These issues can be roughly divided into two groups:issues regarding the preparation of the Will ("validity"), and issues regarding the inadequacy of the gifts provided in the Will ("fairness").

-A will that appears to be valid may be challenged if there is evidence that it does not reflect the wishes of the will maker.
-A will may be deemed invalid if a court determines that the will-maker was forced or tricked into making a new will.
-The court will look for evidence of undue influence or coercion when assessing whether a will is valid.
-Claims of undue influence often arise in situations where the will-maker is dependent on another person to meeting his or her physical, emotional or financial needs.
+A Will that appears to be valid may be challenged if there is evidence to suggest that it does not reflect the wishes of the will-maker.
+A Will may be deemed invalid if a court determines that the will-maker was forced or tricked into making it.
+The court will look for evidence of undue influence or coercion when assessing whether or not a Will is valid.
+Whereas coercion requires an overt threat of harm, undue influence can be subtler and often arises in situations where the will-maker is dependent on another person to meeting his or her physical, emotional or financial needs.

 The legislation has been drafted to allow executors to deal with estates in a timely fashion.
-There is a narrow window of time to bring a claim against an estate.
+Once probate has been granted, there is a narrow window of time to bring a claim against an estate.
 Often people are not aware of their rights and miss the timelines necessary to have a court intervene to sort out issues.
 If you believe that you may have a claim, you should contact a lawyer quickly to determine the timelines that apply in your situation.

 If you believe you may have a claim against a loved one's estate, or have questions about estate law generally, please contact Courtney AuBuchon at 250-434-2333 or email@example.com.

 This article is provided for general information only and does not constitute legal advice or opinion.
 For legal advice relating to wills disputes, or estate matters generally, please contact Courtney AuBuchon for an appointment.
 This article is current as of its original date of publication.